fenago/ml-scikit-keras-tensorflow/labs/lab_13.md

 preprocessing layers.
 Another is to use the standard preprocessing layers provided by Keras.

-In this chapter, we will cover the Data API, the TFRecord format, and how to create custom preprocessing layers and use the standard Keras ones.
+In this lab, we will cover the Data API, the TFRecord format, and how to create custom preprocessing layers and use the standard Keras ones.
 We will also take a quick look at a few related projects from TensorFlow's ecosystem: